 Ref.
-Question Policy Principles

-N1 If emergency lighting is provided, is the coverage sufficient and in good repair?
-(Internal and external)

-Answe r Finding/Observation

-Yes The provision of emergency escape lighting was considered adequate and no significant observations were made during the premises survey.
+Question Policy Principles N1 If emergency lighting is provided, is the coverage sufficient and in good repair?
+(Internal and external) Answe r Finding/Observation N/A The premises is two storey and the layout is straight forward.
+Specific circumstances do not appear to be present, such as omission of reasonable levels of municipal street lighting etc, therefore it is considered that emergency escape lighting is not essential for this premises and it has not been provided.
 Ref.
+Question Policy Principles N2 If EL not provided, is borrowed/artificial lighting

+Ref.
 Question Policy Principles

 N2 If EL not provided, is borrowed/artificial lighting sufficient for escape?
 (Internal and external)

 Answer Finding/Observation

-N/A
+Yes